ncasuk/ncas-energy-balance-1-software/docs/scripts.rst

     - 1 means the data is 'good' i.e. it is within operational and expected bounds and hasn't raised any suspicion.
     - Further values 2, 3, 4 etc. are assigned specific definitions e.g. 2 could mean the data is outside the operational bounds, 3 could mean there is a timestamp error.
     - Further details of the values used for quality control by these scripts can be found at: `qc`_

-- Setting the level as 1, means only 'good' data is provided.
+- The flag level to use can be set in the config file under ``qc_flag_level``.
+Setting the level as 1, means only 'good' data is provided.
 This can be increased to include data from other qc flags, as described by the variables in the NetCDF files.
 (The level chosen will include data from that level and below.)
 - Some of the quality control settings can be adjusted in the config file. e.g. the max/min temperature expected for Soil Temperature and the lower and upper bounds for the cleaning time of the radiation sensors.
 It would be sensible to discuss these settings with the instrument scientist.
 - These csvs can be plotted using script #6 below.